sophilabs-forks/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

     * Reason: No user exists with the provided email address.

     * Code: 409
-    * Content: ["user_message": "The email test@example.com is already in user"}
+    * Content: ["user_message": "The email test@example.com is in use by another user"}
-    * Reason: The email that you're trying to set, already exist for other user.
+    * Reason: The email that you're trying to set is in use by another user.

     * Code: 409
     * Content: ["user_message": "Invalid email format"}